sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 To try to get a sense of why you need to pay attention to the differences between the mean and the median let us consider a real life example.
 Since I tend to mock journalists for their poor scientific and statistical knowledge, I should give credit where credit is due.
-Thit is described in an excellent article `Housing bubble debate boils over
+This is described in an excellent article `Housing bubble debate boils over
 <https://www.abc.net.au/news/stories/2010/09/24/3021480.htm>`__: